mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 related: true
 sidebar:
   nav: main
-excerpt: How I hired a cartoonist even though I had no idea how
+excerpt: With no idea what I was doing, I hired a cartoonist to illustrate my blog.
+  The results were surprisingly positive.
 header:
   teaser: images/resized/2018-01-18-how-to-hire-a-cartoonist/768/mma-sketch.png
 tags: